openharmony/docs/en/application-dev/reference/apis/js-apis-Bundle.md

 ## bundle.getAllBundleInfo

-getAllBundleInfo(bundleFlag: BundleFlag, userId?: number): Promise\<Array\<BundleInfo>>
+getAllBundleInfo(bundleFlag: BundleFlag, userId?: number): Promise<Array\<BundleInfo>>

-Obtains the information of all available bundles of a specified user in the system.
+Obtains the information of all available bundles of the specified user in the system.
 This API uses a promise to return the result.

 **Required permissions**